CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    Patches
    Has the problem been patched?
 What versions should users upgrade to?

    It is patched and rectified the error.
-Please use 1.2 version
+Please use the 1.2 version

    Workarounds
    Is there a way for users to fix or remediate the vulnerability without upgrading?